TAbdiukov/SCAPTURE/README.md

 	* Yet doesm't use any winapi
 * Not too crazy

+* The slight limitation is, tool saves in `.bmp` only.
+PNG/other lossless formats require winapi/3rd party classes, which is probably too much

 ## Usage

 * Run the tool, make sure the status is ON